Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## Configuration file
 You can use a configuration file to set your desired options, rather than running the `props` command.
 Download the [settings file](https://raw.githubusercontent.com/Magisk-Modules-Repo/MagiskHide-Props-Config/master/common/propsconf_conf) or extract it from the module zip (in the common folder), fill in the desired options (follow the instructions in the file), place it in /cache (or /data/cache if you're using an A/B device) and reboot.
+If you edit the configuration file in Windows, make sure that you use a text editor that can handle [Unix file endings](https://en.m.wikipedia.org/wiki/Newline), such as Notepad++ and similar editors (not regular Notepad).

 This can also be done directly at the first install (through Manager or recovery) and even on a brand new clean install of Magisk, before even rebooting your device.
 Upon detecting the file, the module boot script will load the configured values and then delete the the configuration file.
 Instant settings.